A Guide to Root Canal Treatment

 The Root Canal Specialist

-At Northstar, Dr. Kathryn Alderman performs several root canals.
+At Northstar, Dr. Kathryn Alderman performs many root canals.
 Dr. Alderman has performed hundreds of gentle root canal therapies over the years, so you can feel safe and comfortable in her care.
 If our root canal dentist can’t help you, she’ll refer you to root canal specialist Dr. Jay McConnell, at Endodontics Nebraska.
 You can Dr. McConnell’s root canal specialist website by clicking the logo below.

 What does root canal treatment involve?